Cross-Eyed Baby: Causes, Treatment, and When To Worry - Baby Chick

 If it is not the skin or the nose causing your baby to appear cross-eyed, your baby’s eyes may be misaligned or pointing in different directions.
 Your baby’s eyes may cross only occasionally, or they may always appear crossed.
 One or both eyes can point in, out, up, or down instead of straight ahead and parallel.2

 There are two common causes of what parents describe as “crossed eyes.”
-The first is when the eyes are actually crossed, which is caused by a problem with the muscles that make the eyes move.
+The first is when the eyes are actually crossed, which is caused by a problem with the muscles that move the eyes.
 The second is more commonly known as a “lazy eye.”
-A lazy eye can be caused by crossed eyes that are left untreated.
-It can also happen when the vision is poorer in one eye, so the brain only uses one eye to see, and the other eye becomes “lazy.”3-16
+A lazy eye can result from untreated crossed eyes.
+It can also happen when vision is poorer in one eye, so the brain uses only that eye, and the other eye becomes “lazy.”3,16

 Is It Normal for My Baby To Be Cross-Eyed?

-It can be normal for the eyes of very young babies to cross occasionally.
-Their eyes and ocular muscles have not had much practice in your dark womb, so they are uncoordinated.
-But if you are wondering when do babies’ eyes change, the answer is around four months.
+It’s normal for the eyes of very young babies to cross occasionally.
+Their eyes and eye muscles are still learning how to work together outside the womb, so they are uncoordinated.
+But if you are wondering when babies’ eyes change, the answer is around four months.
 Your baby’s eyes should straighten out after 4 to 6 months.
 If they do not align around your baby’s half-birthday, your baby’s uneven eyes may not be normal.2

 Close up portrait of adorable little girl with Amblyopia illness.

 A pediatric ophthalmologist should evaluate babies who remain cross-eyed beyond 4 months.
 If they are still cross-eyed at 1 year of age, they may be diagnosed with strabismus.
-It is most often diagnosed between the ages of 1 and 4 but rarely can be diagnosed up until the age of 6.2
+It is most often diagnosed between the ages of 1 and 4, but it can be diagnosed up until the age of 6.2

 Your pediatrician should perform regular eye exams at your baby’s well-child visits.
-These are the best ways to detect any issues with crossed eyes.
+These are the best ways to detect crossed eyes.
 If the pediatrician notices crossed eyes during an exam of your baby, they may refer you to an eye doctor for further testing and treatment.
-It is essential to diagnose strabismus early to treat and resolve it.2
+It is essential to diagnose strabismus early to treat it effectively.2

 What Causes Cross-Eyes in Babies?